Indexed Grothendieck construction: Examples

 for every $X\in \Set$, exhibiting $\Set$ as the archetypal elementary topos.
 Notice that injective functions have as fibres either the empty set or the singleton; we could say that we are classifying morphisms with fibres of dimension $0$.

-Moving to dimension $2$, $\CAT$ becomes the archetypal elementary $2$-topos.
+Moving to dimension $2$, the 2-category $\CAT$ becomes the archetypal elementary $2$-topos.
 And we now want to classify morphisms with fibres of dimension $1$, i.e.\ fibres that are general sets.
-As proposed by Weber's~\cite{weber_yonfromtwotop}, the correct $2$-categorical generalization of subobject classifiers are classifiers of discrete opfibrations.
-The archetypal classifying process becomes, in $\CAT$, the construction of the category of elements (i.e.\ the Grothendieck construction restricted to functors into $\Set$).
+As proposed by Weber in~\cite{weber_yonfromtwotop}, the correct $2$-categorical generalization of subobject classifiers are classifiers of discrete opfibrations.
+The archetypal 2-dimensional classifying process is, in $\CAT$, the construction of the category of elements (i.e.\ the Grothendieck construction restricted to functors into $\Set$).
 This can be captured as a comma object from $\1\:\1\to \Set$ or as a pullback of the forgetful $\Set\b\to \Set$ from pointed sets to sets, on the line of \thex\ref{teorgrothconstrislaxcomma}.
-And doing either of the two provides an equivalence of categories
+Doing either of the two provides an equivalence of categories